metaphori/as1415_conspiraboom/README.md

  1. Communication actions
  2. Game-related actions

 While communication actions can be performed in any game phase, other actions are specific to a given phase.
  So, doing actions at the wrong time will simply make them fail.

 Phase or context-specific actions include:

 - Room leader selection
   - Vote
 - Interaction
   - Co-reveal
   - Colour-reveal
 - Hostages exchange
   - (Only for room leaders) Selection of hostages

-**Communication actions*
+**Communication actions.**

 The game is very free for what concerns the interactions that can take place.

 However, typical communications include:

 - General
   - Ask X for some information
   - Tell some information to X
 - Interaction
   - Ask X to co-/colour-reveal
   - Accept/reject to co-/colour-reveal

-## Reasoning*
+### Reasoning

 Typically, complex practical and epistemic reasoning is carried out by players.